wurujiepku/wurujiepku.github.io/index.md

 Concepts in each sentence may contain different relationships.
 The import is that the concepts shown in the picture satisfy the sentence.

-For example, if sentence **C** is "animal tree", following three pictures are **all right**.
+For example, if sentence is "animal tree", following three pictures are **all right**.
 There are "animal with tree", "animal on tree", "animal in tree".

 ![image](https://bongard-ow.s3.ap-northeast-2.amazonaws.com/images/tutorial/2.jpg)